cloudedbats/cloudedbats_wurb_2020/README.md

 - Go to "Settings - More" and press the "Shutdown" button.
 - Go to the WiFi administration page at http://10.3.141.1.
 Select "System" and press "Shutdown".
-- If you are using a "Witty Pi 3" board from UUGear.com, just press the power off button.

 More than one USB memory stick can be used.
 They will be filled up with wave files in alphabetic order.
 When the last USB memory stick is full, then it will continue